igarciapieu2024-oss/SpendSense2/README.md

 # Description
 SpendSense is a Python-based web app developed as part of the Algorithms and Data Structures course at IE University.
 The project applies multiple core algorithms learned in class.
-We used arrays, linked lists, Hash Maps, and OOP for data handling, to create a real-world solution that connects financial awareness with environmental responsibility.
+We used data structures such as arrays or hash tables in Code.py and algorithms such as binary search, quicksort and selection sort.
 <table>
   <tr>
     <td align="center">